Sunday, July 04, 2010

 On July 4, 1894, the Republic of Hawaii was declared, with Sanford B. Dole as president.
 The illegal overthrow of the independent nation of Hawaii was complete.

-Yes, although your daily paper may want you to forget this, it is not news that should be ignored.
+Yes, although your daily paper may want you to forget this, it is news that should not be ignored.
 There’s even a federal law confirming the truth of the history they refuse to print.

 From the Apology Resolution, United States Public Law 103-150: